davidcassany/elemental/docs/image-customization.md

 The contents of this directory include:

-* [install.yaml](../examples/elemental/customize/single-node/install.yaml) - specifies which `bootloader` and `kernel command line` arguments to apply during the OS installation process and defines the actual `disk size` of the image.
+* [install.yaml](../examples/elemental/customize/single-node/install.yaml) - specifies which `bootloader` and `kernel command line` arguments to apply during the OS installation process, along with the image's `disk size` and desired FIPS policy setting.
 * [butane.yaml](../examples/elemental/customize/single-node/butane.yaml) - specifies a [butane](https://coreos.github.io/butane/) configuration that defines the user that will be used to log into the booted system.
 * [kubernetes.yaml](../examples/elemental/customize/single-node/kubernetes.yaml) - specifies the user-desired `NeuVector` Helm chart as well as a remote manifest for the [local-path-provisioner](https://github.com/rancher/local-path-provisioner).
 * [release.yaml](../examples/elemental/customize/single-node/release.yaml) - specifies the reference to the desired product.
 From this product release, enable the desired Kubernetes distribution, as well as `Rancher` and `MetalLB`.